Knife storage and sales

 • a description of the weapon, including identifying marks or serial number

-• the buyer’s name, address, telephone and date of birth
+• the buyer’s name, address, phone number and date of birth

 • evidence of the buyer’s Exemption or Approval